-Sometimes overlooked when thinking of your next outdoor basketball shoe, but an aspect that should be considered — cushion.
+Sometimes overlooked when thinking of your next outdoor basketball shoe, but an aspect that should be considered.

-If you happen to love Zoom Air then make sure it’s full length.
+If you happen to love Zoom Air, then make sure it’s full length.
 Or, at the very least, heel and forefoot.
-If you love a good foam like Micro G then make sure it’s the rubber bouncy variety and not the firm Curry 3 variety.
+If you love a good foam like Micro G or UA Flow, make sure it’s the rubber bouncy variety like in the Curry 8 and not the firm Curry 7 variety.

 Exposed cushion systems should be reconsidered for those looking for longevity.
 Visible full-length Air units of any kind are great for outdoors in terms of impact protection, but the units are exposed and can pop much quicker than if this was your indoor shoe.

 As an example, the Air Jordan 11 and Nike LeBron 8 both feature full-length Max Air cushion.
 The Air Jordan 11’s Air unit is encapsulated within the midsole while the Nike LeBron 8’s full-length Air cushion is exposed.
 If you wear the 11s long enough to grind through the outsole and you start seeing the Phylon foam, well, that means you play a lot of outdoor basketball, but it also means your cushion is still protected by the Phylon midsole itself.
 However, if you were to grind down the outsole on the LeBron 8 then the cushion becomes exposed to the concrete/blacktop and you’ll end up grinding a hole into your Air unit — rendering the cushion useless.